ha1tch/zxvdu/README.md

-# VDU/Display Server
+# zxvdu - a simple VDU / display server

 A simple VDU (display) server built in Go using the [raylib-go](https://github.com/gen2brain/raylib-go) library.
 This project simulates a classic ZX Spectrum–style display with a 15‑colour palette and provides a network interface for remote drawing commands.
-It is designed to work with slow remote clients (such as a ZX Spectrum sending serial commands over WiFi) by buffering and scaling the output appropriately.
+It is designed to work with slow remote clients (such as a ZX Spectrum sending serial commands) by buffering and scaling the output appropriately.

 ---